IsaacGluck/smartwatch-scavenger-hunt/docs/IMPLEMENTATION.md

     6. If game over (All krags revieled or by input "GAME OVER"), get out of the loop
     7. Otherwise continue loop
-3. Send a game summary (TEAM_RECORD) to all players 4.Send a message indicating the end-of-game (GAME_OVER) to
+3. Send a game summary (TEAM_RECORD) to all players
+    1. Iterate the set of team in game_info
+        1. Iterate the set of FA in team, and send the record to each agent
+        2. Send record to the GA
+4. Send a message indicating the end-of-game (GAME_OVER) to all players
+    1. Iterate the set of team in game_info
+        1. Iterate the set of FA in team, and send the record to each agent
+        2. Send record to the GA
 5. Free all memory
 6. Exit with 0 status